 Pantry pests are one of the most common pest problems for home and business owners alike.
-As their name suggest, pantry pests are insects that infest grains and other stored products in your property.
+As their name suggests, pantry pests are insects that infest grains and other stored products on your property.
 Infestations often begin when already-infested items are brought inside.
 Whether you have pantry pest beetles or weevils, the pantry pest control team at New Mexico Pest Control can help.
 We know how distressing an infestation can be, which is why we’re sharing how to keep them out of your home or business.

 What Are Pantry Pests?

 Pantry pests are a group of insects that infest grains, flour, cereal, dry rice or pasta, pet food, crackers, nuts, and more.
 They are also commonly referred to as “stored product pests”.
 Some of these pests are minuscule, making it difficult to detect until you go to use your flour or dried grain product.
 But where do pantry pests come from?
 Oftentimes, infestations begin when a product that is already infested gets into your property.

 Common Pantry Pests in Santa Fe and Albuquerque